palaa159/Docs/3rd Party Software/05-BrainBay.md

 ![image](../assets/images/Third_party_software/BrainBay_openbci_device_settings.png)

+Want to learn more about BrainBay's capabilities with OpenBCI hardware?
+Check out their [BrainBay & OpenBCI tutorials](https://sites.google.com/site/biofeedbackpages/brainbay-openbci) page.

 ## Documentation

 Documentation for the BrainBay software can be found here: (http://www.shifz.org/brainbay/)

-Did you use BrainBay and OpenBCI to make something interesting?
+Did you use BrainBay and OpenBCI to build something new?
 Post about it on our [community page!](http://openbci.com/community/)